igrishaev/pg2/docs/ssl.md

 Setting up SSL certificates in Java is a bit miserable, but PG2 provides workarounds.

-## Case 1: SSL Without Certificates
+## SSL Without Validation

 Some cloud providers require SSL connection but do not share any certificate files.
 In that case, just pass the boolean `:ssl?` flag to the configuration, and that will be enough:

 ~~~clojure
 (def config